Cqspel/xray-configs/README.md

    - Type: `GEOIP`
    - Policy: `DIRECT`
    - Country/Area: `RU`

+## Tested Configuration
+This configuration has been tested with **Xray 24.11.30** to ensure compatibility and functionality.

 ## Contribution
 Contributions are welcome!
 To add or improve templates, follow these steps: